Knowledge-Sharing-Sessions/GTest-Knowledge-Share/README.md

 # GTest Knowledge Share

-This knowledge sharing event will consist of three hands-on sessions, each with a duration of about one hour.
+This knowledge sharing event will consist of two hands-on sessions, each with a duration of about one hour.
 It is aimed at people that never used GTest.
-To participate, you will need a C++14 compiler (gcc, clang or msvc are recommended) and CMake with a build system supported by CMake (make or nmake recommended).
+To participate, you will need git, a C++14 compiler (gcc, clang or msvc are recommended), CMake and a build system supported by CMake (make or nmake recommended).

 Pre-work: Clone this repository, then build and run gtest_session_1 and gtest_session_2.
+See how to do it below.

 ## Session 1: Testing with GTest